tadija/AEXML/README.md

 # AEXML
 **Simple and lightweight XML parser written in Swift**

-> This is not robust full featured XML parser (at the moment), but rather simple,
+> This is not robust full featured XML parser (still), but rather simple,
 and very easy to use utility for casual XML handling (it just works).

 **AEXML** is a [minion](http://tadija.net/public/minion.png) which consists of these classes: